Sandberg, California

-Sandberg is the name of a post office and small surrounding community that was attached to The Sandberg Lodge (originally Sandberg's Summit Hotel), located on the Ridge Route highway in the Sierra Pelona Mountains of Southern California.
-The Ridge Route linked the Greater Los Angeles area to the San Joaquin Valley and Central California from 1919 through 1933.
+Sandberg is the name of a post office and small surrounding community that was attached to The Sandberg Lodge (originally Sandberg's Summit Hotel), located on the Ridge Route highway in the Sierra Pelona Mountains of Southern California, United States.
+The Ridge Route linked the Greater Los Angeles area to the San Joaquin Valley and Central California from 1915 through 1933.

 The lodge was destroyed by a fire in 1961, but the site lives on as a dot on northwestern Los Angeles County maps.
 Sandberg was later the site of a U.S. weather station.

 Geography

 Sandberg is 9.7 mi southwest of the small town of Neenach in the Antelope Valley.
 It is 69 mi via Interstate 5 to Downtown Los Angeles.
 Sandberg is classed as a populated place by the United States Geological Survey, which means it is "a place or area with clustered or scattered buildings and a permanent human population."
 Its elevation above sea level is 4163 ft.

 It is 19 mi northwest of the summit of Burnt Peak.